seansoreilly/mcp-fat-zebra/README.md

 # MCP Fat Zebra Integration

-This is an MCP (Multi-Channel Payments) server that provides integration with the [Fat Zebra](https://docs.fatzebra.com/) payment gateway.
+This is an MCP (Model Context Protocol) server that provides integration with the [Fat Zebra](https://docs.fatzebra.com/) payment gateway.

 ## Features